CassavaShelf Life, Storage, and Spoilage Guide

 40°F–140°F

-Cooked cassava should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), it should not be left out for more than 1 hour.
-Discard any cooked cassava left in the danger zone for too long.
+Do not leave raw cassava at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), do not leave out for more than 1 hour, as bacteria can multiply rapidly in the danger zone.

 Safe Handling

-Cassava contains cyanogenic glycosides (cyanide precursors) and must always be peeled and thoroughly cooked before consumption to remove toxic compounds.
+Raw cassava contains cyanogenic glycosides, which are toxic.
+It must be properly peeled and thoroughly cooked (boiled, baked, or fried) before consumption to remove these compounds.

-Boil, bake, or fry cassava until it is very tender throughout to ensure it is fully cooked.
+Ensure cassava is cooked until very tender throughout to ensure safety.